jakubblaha-ids/itu/README.md

 - The user can easily add items they've recently interacted with.
 - The user can see who checked off an item.
 - The user can bulk delete checked-off items from the list.
+- The user can sort their shopping list by categories or alphabetically.

 **Maybe add later:**